delftcrowd/debugging_machine_learning_on_time_series_data/README.md

 - _dependencies: platform, libraries_
 - _compilation (if necessary)_
 - _usage: how to run your code_

-### License
-_We encourage you to use an open license and by default the repository contains an Apache License 2.0._

 ## Student project report
 Please consider using the official TU Delft Latex Report template: